 - We offer an additional discounts to small, grassroots nonprofits who are Pillar members and have an operating budget of less than $100,000

 Interested in being a presenter at one of our paid workshops?

 We want to work with community members who are interested in sharing their passion and lived expertise with individuals, organizations and enterprises across our network.
-Some individuals who present do so as a way of giving back to the community.
+We are committed to recognizing your time and knowledge, and are able to offer honorariums.

 Thank You to our 2020 Learning & Development Sponsors

 Pillar Community Innovation Awards

 Since launching in 2006, the Pillar Community Innovation Awards has evolved into one of the biggest celebrations of positive community impact in our city.
 Storytelling is at the core of this event - we honour individuals and organizations that are doing exceptional work to help create a more engaged, more vibrant, more inclusive community.
 The Pillar Community Innovation Awards celebrates how individuals, organizations and enterprises are investing in positive community impact in the categories of Innovation, Leadership, Impact, Collaboration and Community Choice.
 Learn more about the PCIA's here.